Supportive Housing Case Manager

 A detailed job description is available upon request or when selected for the next phase of the hiring process.

-- Prefer Bachelor’s Degree in Human Services, Social Work, or related field, but Associates Degree and experience with target population may be considered as a substitute for some education.
+- Bachelor’s Degree in Human Services, Social Work, or related field is preferred, however, an Associates Degree and experience with the target population may be considered as a substitute for some education.

-- 1-2 years’ experience in providing services to individuals or families with behavioral health challenges and or in a supportive housing environment.
-Prefer experience in housing search and placement.
+- 3-4 years experience in providing services to individuals or families with behavioral health challenges and/or in a supportive housing environment.

 Benefits: Health & Dental; Employer Paid Short & Long Term Disability Insurance, Employer Paid Life Insurance; Paid Parental Leave; Voluntary Life Insurance; Health Savings Account (HSA) or Flexible Spending Account (FSA); PTO & Paid Holidays; 403(b) Retirement Plan with Employer Match; Summer half-day Fridays; an impactful presence in an organization that makes a difference in many lives.